rruizriol/movie-trailer-website/README.md

 to review the movies and watch the trailers:

 The application is located inside the folder AppCode.
-In order to executed the application do the following --Open a console
+In order to executed the application do the following
+- Open a console
---Change your current directory to the folder AppCode --Execute this python create_content.py
+- Change your current directory to the folder AppCode
+- Execute this python create_content.py